-Kim Kardashian Look-Alike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’
+Kim Kardashian Look-ALike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’

 A post shared by Janeysworld.1 (@janeys.world1) on

-According to the Daily Star, the Kim Kardashian look-alike from Durham was approached by Channel 5 to join the cast of the next season of Big Brother.
+The Daily Star, the Kim Kardashian look-alike from Durham was approached by Channel 5 to join the cast of the next season of Big Brother.

 “She’s like a Kim Kardashian wannabe.
-It’s the way she looks.
+It’s the way she looks.”

 “She’s known to scrounge off her boyfriend a lot.
 I think that’s why she’s been picked.”